-Apples are one of England's oldest and most beloved fruit.
-They've been grown here since ancient times and our ancestors found England's climate ideally suited to the cultivation of many different varieties.
+I was very much looking forward to compiling this page of apple recipes, because apples are my favourite fruit, just as they are one of England's oldest and most beloved.
+They've been grown here since ancient times, and our ancestors found England's climate ideally suited to the cultivation of many different varieties.

 How important apples were to the English of yesteryear is seen in the fact that Avalon, the mythical home and final resting place of King Arthur, is known as the Isle of Apples.

 While we have a long tradition of growing, eating, drinking, and cooking with apples, we have the invading Romans to thank for bringing cinnamon and raisins, those two most wonderful ingredients in many apple recipes.

 English cooks have always been inventive with their apple recipes, and here is a selection.

 Some I've been making for years.
 Some I've just discovered.

 Most of the apple recipes listed here are very easy to cook ... so if you have apples in the house and don't know what to serve for pudding or afternoon tea, then give these a try.
 Just click on an image to get to check out the recipe...

 I'm forever on the lookout for new apple recipes or new takes on old favourites.
 Here are a few that have caught my eye and that I'll be experimenting with in time.
 I love apples far too much not to....